rdytech/superset-client/doc/setting_up_personal_api_credentials.md

 ENV['SUPERSET_API_PASSWORD']="your-password"
 ```

+If you have multiple superset hosts across various environments you also have the option
+to create individual env files per environment.
+More details below.

 ## What is my user name?

 If your Superset instance is setup to authenicate via SSO then your authenticating agent will most likely have provided a username for you in the form of a UUID value.